dblock/slack-gamebot2/README.md

 API for team China is off.
 ```

-You will need a token to use the API, DM the bot `set token xyz`, then pass `X-Api-Token: xyz` in a header to the API.
+You will need a token to use the API, DM the bot `set token xyz`, then pass `X-Access-Token: xyz` in a header to the API.

 #### gamebot set unbalanced on|off